-Shelter of the Most High starts out with action and adrenaline from chapter one.
-Its one of those books that draw you in right away.
+This book starts out with action and adrenaline from chapter one.
+It’s one of those books that draw you in right away.

-In today’s world its hard to imagine finding yourself alone in a foreign land with no translator.
-Having to learn a new language, culture, and way of life completely different than you’d ever experienced.
+In today’s world it is hard to imagine finding yourself alone in a foreign land with no translator.
+Having to learn a new language, culture, and way of life that is completely different than you’d ever experienced.
 But that’s exactly what Sofea and Prezi experience.
-Ripped from the (relative?) safety of home, they will both learn what it means to dwell in the shelter of the Most High.
+Ripped from the (relative?) safety of home, they will both learn what it means to trust in God and live protected by him.

-As far as plot elements are concerned, you have action, mystery, drama, betrayal, revenge, compassion, adoption, all written well.
-I connected with Sofea, because she never leaves you wondering.
+As far as plot elements are concerned, you have action, mystery, drama, betrayal, revenge, compassion, and adoption, all written well.
+I connected with Sofea because she never leaves you wondering.
 Even with the language barrier, you know where she stands.
 And I greatly admired her courage!